 This map should include every touchpoint: lead generation, qualification criteria, discovery calls, product demos, proposal delivery, and closing.
 A visual sales process map makes it much easier to spot redundancies, gaps where leads might get lost, or stages that are taking far too long.
 This blueprint is essential for identifying specific areas for improvement.

-Collect and Analyze the Right Data
+Gather and Analyze the Right Sales Data

 With your objectives set and your process mapped, you can now gather the evidence.
 It’s time to collect all the data about your sales process, from start to finish.
 This is where you move beyond anecdotes and gut feelings to focus on hard numbers.
 Your CRM is your best friend here.
 Pull reports on key metrics like lead source effectiveness, conversion rates between each stage, sales cycle length, and customer acquisition cost.